fair-software/fairtally/README.rst

   Usage: fairtally [OPTIONS] [URLS]...

   Options:
-    --html FILENAME            Filename of where to write the results as HTML.
-    --json FILENAME            Filename of where to write the results as JSON.
+    -o, --output-file TEXT     Filename of where to write the results.
+Use `-` to write to standard out.  [default: tally.html]

     -i, --input-file FILENAME  Check URLs in file.
 One URL per line.
 Use `-` to read from standard input.

-    --help                     Show this message and exit.
+    --format [html|json]       Format of output.  [default: html] --help                     Show this message and exit.

 Contributing
 ************